FloatFlow/colorblind/README.md

 * Daltonization: Original method for generating colorblind-friendly images
 * HSV Hue Shift: Shifts Hue based on green ratio or blue ratio (depending on colorblindness type)
+* Color-Blind Filter Service (CBFS): A little hit or miss based on my implementation
 * LAB Shift: Previous studies for this had to tune hyperparameters to get good results

 ## Installation